owechada/Housing-resident-support-ai/README.md

-# Resident Support AI
+# Housing Resident Support AI

 ## The problem

-A resident's boiler breaks.
-They ring the estate office, wait on hold, and explain it to whoever picks up.
-After five, or at the weekend, nobody picks up and the report is lost.
+Something breaks in a resident's flat, for instance say the boiler stops working.
+They ring the estate office.
+If it's past 5pm on a friday, or the weekend, or the one person who handles repairs is already on a call, nobody picks up.
+The report just doesn't happen.

-What gets written down is rarely enough to act on.
-"Boiler not working, Flat 12" tells a contractor nothing — no onset, no access window, no photo.
-So the manager rings back.
-Sometimes twice.
-Days pass, almost none of it spent on the repair.
+If someone does answer, they write down what they heard: "boiler not working, Flat 12."
+That's not enough to send anyone out.
+You'd need to know how long it's been off, whether there's still hot water, when the resident can let an engineer in, and ideally see a photo.
+None of that was asked.

+So the manager rings the resident back to ask.
+Often more than once.
+Between the resident noticing the problem and anyone being in a position to fix it, days can pass and almost none of that time is the repair itself.
+It's just the back-and-forth to collect five or six facts the resident already knew when they first picked up the phone.

-## What this is
+## What this does

-A complete intake system for estate repairs.
-Not a chatbot on a mailbox.

-The resident messages on WhatsApp or Telegram.
-The agent identifies them and their flat, answers routine questions outright, and for anything needing repair runs the interview the manager would otherwise run — what, where, since when, access, and a photo it verifies is usable.
-A structured, routed ticket lands in the back office.
-The manager takes it from there.
+It moves that interview to the moment the resident reports the problem, and does it for them.

+The resident sends a WhatsApp or Telegram message, like they'd message anyone.
+The agent already knows who they are and which flat they're in, so it doesn't ask.
+If it's a question it can answer bin day, parking permits, heating hours it just answers, and no ticket is created.

+If something needs fixing, it asks the questions the manager would have asked: what's wrong, where in the flat, how long it's been like that, when someone can come round, and a photo.
+It checks the photo actually shows the problem if it's too dark or shows the wrong thing, it says so kindly and asks for another.

+By the end of that conversation there's a proper ticket in the back office: categorised, prioritised, with every field filled in and the photo attached.
+The manager opens it and can act immediately.
+No callback.

-Updates come back on the same thread.
-No portal, no login.
-The resident can reply to dispute one, which reopens the ticket.
+When they update it, the resident hears back in the same chat.
+There's no portal to log into and no password to forget.
+And if the resident replies to say it isn't actually fixed, that reopens the ticket.

 ---

 ## Try it out